Sailing Without The Main Sail And Other Ways Of Shortening Sail

 Sailing Without The Mainsail

 A sailboat is made to be sailed with both the jib sail and mainsail, but there may be some circumstances when you need to sail without the mainsail and only the jib.
-To sail with only the jib, it is important that you understand the boat you are sailing and you know that the boat has a backstay.
+To sail with only the jib, it is essential that you understand the boat you are sailing and you know that the boat has a backstay.

 You must know enough about the type of boat you are sailing so that you do not do anything to damage the boat or the jib sail.